Deadline: Tuesday November 10, 2020

 - An independent letter of support from someone other than your immediate supervisor.

-State if the supervisor is supporting more than one application, and if so the supervisor must rank their students applications according to priority.
+If the supervisor is supporting more than one application, the supervisor must rank their students applications according to priority.

 Value of Scholarship: Up to a maximum of $5000

 Number of Scholarships Awarded: Varies depending on the number of applicants and the amount of funding allocated to the UofC Northern Studies Committee by Polar Knowledge Canada.

 DEADLINE TO APPLY: